samirelanduk/tiktok-save/README.md

 ## Use

 Create a folder for your liked videos and a folder for your bookmarked videos.
-Then run:
+Then, from the `tiktok-save` directory, run:

 ```bash
 $ ./save.py liked user_data.json liked_videos_path